liuandy1207/Handbooks/README.md

 # Handbooks
-The purpose of these documents is to provide quick reference when working with a specific tool or language.
+The purpose of a handbook is to provide quick reference when working with a specific tool.

 [Python Handbook](./PythonHandbook.md)